icicleio/docs/docs/api/concurrent.md

 Sets the access permissions of the semaphore.

+#### Parameters
+`$mode`
+:   An octal representing the Unix permissions mode to set.

+!!! note
-The current user must have access to the semaphore in order to change the permissions.
+    The current user must already have write access to the semaphore in order to change the semaphore's access permissions.

 ### PosixSemaphore::free()